Sapd/HeadsetControl/README.md

 `headsetcontrol -c` cut unnecessary output, for reading by other scripts or applications.

+### Third Party
+The following additional software can be used to enable control via a GUI

+#### Linux
+[headsetcontrol-notifcationid](https://github.com/Manawyrm/headsetcontrol-notificationd) provides notifications on the battery status of connected headsets (PHP based)

+[headset-charge-indicator](https://github.com/centic9/headset-charge-indicator/) adds a system tray icon, displaying the current amount of battery.
+Also provides controls via the icon's menu (Python based)

 ## Development

 Look at the [wiki](https://github.com/Sapd/HeadsetControl/wiki/Development) if you want to contribute and implement another device or improve the software.